 5 Tips To Help Make Sure You’re Covered

-After every major flood event, I’m contacted by at least one business or condominium owner owner who suffered flood damage, filed their claim with their NFIP¹ Flood Insurance Company (Allstate, Hartford, Wright Flood, Farmers, FEMA, etc.), and was then told by either the insurance company or the adjuster that their flood insurance policy didn’t cover all of the buildings or structures on the property.
+After every major flood event, I’m contacted by at least one business owner or condominium owner who suffered flood damage, filed their claim with their NFIP¹ Flood Insurance Company (Allstate, Hartford, Wright Flood, Farmers, FEMA, etc.), and was then told by either the insurance company or the adjuster that their flood insurance policy didn’t cover all of the buildings or structures on the property.
 The business owners are enraged because they were under the impression that all buildings on the property were covered.

 Depending on the circumstances and facts of each case, there may be legal recourse against the agent and/or company who incorrectly procured, wrote, and issued the flood insurance policy.
-However, it’s better to be safe than sorry, and ensure that your business or commercial property has the proper flood insurance coverage before disaster strikes.
+However, it’s better to be safe than sorry and ensure that your business or commercial property has the proper flood insurance coverage before disaster strikes.

 1. Only One Building Is Covered Per Policy

-This is the big one—many commercial property owners do not realize that the General Property Standard Flood Insurance Policy (SFIP) only covers one building/structure on the property.
-The General Property SFIP states in bold “Only one building, which you specifically described in the application, may be insured under this policy.”²
+This is the big one.
+Many commercial property owners do not realize that the General Property Standard Flood Insurance Policy (SFIP) only covers one building/structure on the property.
+The General Property SFIP states in bold, “Only one building, which you specifically described in the application, may be insured under this policy.”²

 2. The NFIP’s Maximum Flood Insurance Coverage for a Commercial Property Is $500,000 Per Building Structure